New to the After-School Time Period Directory?

 Contact our Swift Current Office and we would be happy to collect the details from you via email or telephone and complete the online form on your behalf.

-If you need to change the details of your program, or would like your information removed from our directory, please contact our Swift Current Office at 306-778-1091 or email firstname.lastname@example.org.
+If you need to change the details of your program, or would like your information removed from our directory, please contact the Consultant – Youth Engagement at (306)780-9219 or email firstname.lastname@example.org.

 SPRA circulated a provincial survey in November 2012, inviting people to tell us about their ASTP programs and practices.
 SPRA then analyzed the responses, summarized the findings in a report and used the basic program information collected to develop an online directory of programs.